aerial-ace/Aerial-Ace/readme.md

 * `-aa stats <pokemon name>` displays the best stats for the provided Pokémon.
 * `-aa moveset <pokemon name>` displays the best moveset of the provided Pokémon.
 * `-aa nature <pokemon name>` displays the best nature of the provided Pokémon.
+* `-aa weakness <pokemon name>` displays the type weaknesses of the provided Pokémon.
 * `-aa tierlist <tier type>` displays the tierlist of that type.
 Available types are `common`, `mega`, `rare`, `water`.
 * `-aa log_battle @winner @loser` logs the battle in the leaderboard.
 * `-aa battle_score` displays the current battle score the user.